 Performance advantages increase as difficulty rises.
 On the D-difficulty tasks, \emph{Reduced Test} attains 36.2\% pass@10, outperforming both \emph{Diff Lines} (25.0\%) and \emph{Origin Test} (23.8\%).
 On the hardest E\&F-difficulty, it records 11.7\% pass@10, almost doubling the 6.7\% achieved by \emph{Diff Lines} and more than tripling the 3.3\% scored by \emph{Reduced + Origin}.

 Two clear patterns emerge.
 First, inserting the entire failure-inducing input without reduction inflates the prompt by roughly 30 KB and consistently depresses success, confirming that excessive length dilutes attention.
-Second, supplying only a terse diff helps little once problems become non‑trivial because the LLM lacks a concrete input–output correspondence.
-The conjunction of compact length and complete counter‑example information is therefore essential; either ingredient alone is insufficient.
-These findings demonstrate that \tool's prompt strategy offers the best trade‑off between information richness and context length, a conclusion likely to generalize to other long‑context code‑related tasks.
+Second, supplying only a terse diff helps little once problems become non-trivial because the LLM lacks a concrete input–output correspondence.
+The conjunction of compact length and complete counter-example information is therefore essential; either ingredient alone is insufficient.
+These findings demonstrate that \tool's prompt strategy offers the best trade-off between information richness and context length, a conclusion likely to generalize to other long-context code-related tasks.

 \find{{\bf [RQ-3] }\textbf{[Findings]:} (1) Both Diff Lines and Reduced + Origin fall short of the Reduced Test: overall pass@10 drops from 25.5\% to 20.0\% for Diff Lines, and to 19.0\% for Reduced + Origin.
 (2) Diff Lines is consistently superior to Reduced + Origin; the gap is most pronounced on C-difficulty tasks, where pass@10 reaches 26.7\% versus 23.3\%. \textbf{[Insights]:} Simply shortening the prompt can yield noticeable gains, yet the choice of \emph{how} to compress matters.
 Experimental results underscore that \tool’s reducer design, which is not length reduction alone, is crucial for the observed accuracy improvements.}